FractalWire/ais/README.md

 On the first run, some docker secrets will be set.

 Among other things, you'll be ask to input a valid `aishubapi_username`.
-If you're not a member of aishub.net with a valid username, you won't be able to display any data.
+If you're not a member of aishub.net with a valid username, you won't be able to store and display any data.

 This is a limitation of the project as we are only working with aishub provider at the moment.